gorhack/webStegFS_project/README.md

     - encode saves a copy of the image_path with a '_1' appended encoded with the message
     - decode prints the encoded message in the image_path
   2. Determine a suitable social media site that meets our requirements (anonymous user upload, no or lossless compression)
+    - social media sites investigated:
+      - SendSpace
+      - Whisper
+      - Flickr
+      - Yogile
   3. Design and implement basic upload application in Python for the selected social media site
-    - `$ python3 Web\ Connection/api_cons.py`
+    - `$ python3 Web Connection/api_cons.py`
     - returns the download url for the uploaded random cat image (stores the delete URL as well)

 ###Sprint 2: Covert Mapping Structure
+Sprint broken into three sub-goals
-  Design the map structure for the covert file system to allow maximum flexibility and usability.
-Break large files into parts to encode in a large file across multiple images.
+  1. Design the map structure for the covert file system to allow maximum flexibility and usability.
+  2. Break a large message file into parts to encode across multiple images.
+  3. Begin to add API connection and Encode/Decoder into Application.

 ###Sprint 3: Beta release
-  Basic stand-alone application to encode/decode a local covert file-system using the The Cat API as a source of images that is able to store, open, and delete files from the covert file-system.
+  Basic stand-alone application to encode/decode a local covert file-system that is able to store, open, and delete files from the covert file-system.
+Command line program will work similar to a unix based directory system.

 ##Usage:
   - View current directory